WoodwindCDT/PlantvsZombie/README.md

 # PlantvsZombie
-This is an Arduino lead project utilizing the Teensyduino IDE add-on to create a device capable of watering plants.
+The device is fully self-driven by utilizing RTC, Event-Driven programming, and sensors to keep track of real-time data and available resources (water-levels).